Smaller protests in Myanmar as junta deploys more troops, armoured vehicles

 Suu Kyi, detained since a Feb.
 1 coup against her elected government, had been expected to face a court in connection with charges of illegally importing six walkie-talkie radios, but a judge said her remand lasted until Wednesday, her lawyer, Khin Maung Zaw, said.

-The coup and arrest of Nobel Peace Prize winner Suu Kyi and hundreds of others have sparked the biggest protests in Myanmar in more than a decade, with hundreds of thousands denouncing the military’s derailment of a tentative transition to democracy.
+The coup and arrest of Nobel Peace Prize winner Suu Kyi and hundreds of others have brought on the biggest protests in Myanmar in more than a decade, with hundreds of thousands denouncing the military’s derailment of a tentative transition to democracy.

 “This is a fight for our future, the future of our country,” youth activist Esther Ze Naw said at a protest in the main city of Yangon.
 “We don’t want to live under a military dictatorship.
 We want to establish a real federal union where all citizens, all ethnicities are treated equally.”

-The unrest has revived memories in the Southeast Asian nation of bloody outbreaks of opposition to almost half a century of direct army rule that ended in 2011, when the military began a process of withdrawing from civilian politics.
+The unrest has revived memories of bloody outbreaks of opposition to almost half a century of direct army rule that ended in 2011 when the military began a process of withdrawing from civilian politics.

+“People are delighted to have the security patrols and the security forces will conduct them day and night,” the army’s True News information team said.

 Violence this time has been limited, although police have opened fire several times to disperse protesters.
 One woman who was hit by police fire in the capital Naypyitaw last week is not expected to survive.